gruntwork-io/cloud-nuke/README.md

 - Inspecting and deleting all Secrets Manager Secrets in an AWS account
 - Inspecting and deleting all NAT Gateways in an AWS account
 - Inspecting and deleting all IAM Access Analyzers in an AWS account
+- Deleting all IAM users in an AWS account
+- Deleting all IAM roles in an AWS account (except aws defined roles and OrganizationAccountAccessRole)
+- Deleting all Secrets Manager Secrets in an AWS account
+- Deleting all NAT Gateways in an AWS account
+- Deleting all IAM Access Analyzers in an AWS account
 - Revoking the default rules in the un-deletable default security group of a VPC
 - Inspecting and deleting all DynamoDB tables in an AWS account
 - Inspecting and deleting all CloudWatch Dashboards in an AWS account